pallavigkwd/CaloriePredictions/README.md

 <br><br>
 #### Results
 This is how the baseline model performed: <br>
-Train RMSE: 200.17 | Test RMSE: 200.17 <br>
+**Train RMSE**: 200.17 | **Test RMSE**: 200.17 <br>
-Train R<sup>2</sup>: 0.59 | Test R<sup>2</sup>: 0.6
+**Train R^2**: 0.59 | **Test R^2**: 0.6
 <br><br>
 We wouldn’t consider this model particularly good.
-According to the R<sup>2</sup> values, the model only captures around 60% of the variance in `calories`.
+According to the R^2 values, the model only captures around 60% of the variance in `calories`.
 Also, looking at the RMSE values, we saw that the model is off, on average, by around 200 calories in its predictions.
 Putting this into context, if someone ate three meals a day, the model would predict the total daily calorie intake with an average error of 600 calories.
 This error is equivalent to the calorie count of a typical meal!
 We figured that this baseline model definitely needed improvement.

 ---